 Video visits are an effective, high-quality alternative to in-clinic visits for patients with advanced heart failure.
 Find out what to expect and how remote care can benefit patients.

 A diagnosis of advanced heart failure sounds ominous, but the key to managing the condition is detecting it early.
-Dr. Mark Drazner, Chief of Cardiology at UT Southwestern, shares six simple clues that can help patients recognize advanced heart failure so they get the specialized treatment they need.
+UT Southwestern shares six simple clues that can help patients recognize advanced heart failure so they get the specialized treatment they need.

 Left ventricular assist devices (LVAD) can help patients with advanced heart failure live longer and give them a better quality of life.
-Dr. Alpesh Amin answers four common questions he gets from patients about LVADs.
+UT Southwestern answers four common questions he gets from patients about LVADs.

 Newly published comparative data on survival outcomes among the three heart transplant programs in Dallas give UT Southwestern cause to be proud.
 Learn more.